 As soon as the pull request is opened, the developer shouldn't have to do anything else.

-As soon as a pull request is created, the Reviewpad action will be triggered and reads the configuration file.
+As soon as a pull request is created, the Reviewpad app will be triggered and reads the configuration file.

 We now highlight the relevant sections of the specification.

 Check for ship pull requests authored by owners

 The first step is to specify a rule that will be true if the pull request has been selected as

 We start by defining, with the Reviewpad DSL, the group

 1groups:2 - name: owners3 spec: '["marcelosousa", "ferreiratiago"]'

 Then, we define a rule that checks if the pull request contains in the description the section of the

 Ship mode.
 For this we can use the Reviewpad built-ins